pmary/pmary.github.io/_posts/2019-03-17-devops-and-continuous-delivery.markdown

 There are also specialized types of tests like load, performance or  security tests.
 Another prerogative is the regression suite: makes sure that everything works at least the same as it did before.

-The old way of testing was quality assurance or “test last”.
+The old way of testing was quality assurance or "test last".
 The idea is that test happens at the very end of the development cycle.
 We make sure everything's okay before we push into production.
 It's a more siloed and less continuous approach.
-On the opposite, there is now quality assistance or “test always” which is more consistent with the general idea of DevOps.
+On the opposite, there is now quality assistance or "test always" which is more consistent with the general idea of DevOps.
 The testers are embedded with the team or interacting with it thought coaching.
 It makes sense given the type of software we're working on today, and toward the delivery pipeline.

 # Conclusion
 Formalize a delivery pipeline allow the application of the DevOps practices.
-It’s an interdisciplinary approach impacting the developer, tester and ops jobs and progress towards a more continuous capability.
+It's an interdisciplinary approach impacting the developer, tester and ops jobs and progress towards a more continuous capability.

 Don't hesitate to share your particular pipeline in the comments!